A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: A Brief Overview of Artificial Neural Networks

 where $\mathcal{J}_i$ is a per-observation objective fuction.
 Let $\{\mathbf{y}_i, \mathbf{x}_i \}_{i = 1}^M$ where $M < N$ be a subsample of observations called a mini-batch.
 Then at iteration $t$, an unbiased estimator of the gradient of the objective function for the full data set is

 where $\nabla_{\boldsymbol{\xi}_t}$ returns a $d \times 1$ vector of first-order partial derivatives w.r.t. $\boldsymbol{\xi}_t$.
 AMSGrad proposes iterative parameter updates as follows:

 where

 $\mathbf{m}_0 = \mathbf{0}$; $\mathbf{v}_0 = \mathbf{0}$; $\hat{\mathbf{v}}_0 = \mathbf{0}$; $\mathbf{m}_t$ and $\mathbf{v}_t$ are $d \times 1$ vectors containing exponential moving averages of the gradient and the squared gradient at iteration $t$, respectively; $\beta_1 \in \lbrack 0, 1 \rbrack$ and $\beta_2 \in \lbrack 0, 1 \rbrack$ are forgetting factors for the gradient and the squared gradient, respectively; $\eta > 0$ is a step size called the learning rate; and square, square root, division, and maximum operations are applied to vectors element-wise.
 When mini-batches are sampled uniformly at random with replacement and the learning rate is sufficiently small, AMSGrad is guaranteed to converge to a local stationary point for smooth, non-convex objective functions.
-Zhou, Tang, Yang, Cao, and Gu (2018) as well as Che, Liu, Sun, and Hong (2019) provide conditions required for first-order convergence, while Staib, Reddi, Kale, Kumar, and Sra (2019) discuss second-order convergence.
-Importantly, computation time per iteration does not increase with the sample size, allowing for convergence even with very large-scale data (Bottou, Curtis, \& Nocedal, 2018).
+Zhou et al. (2018) as well as Chen, Liu, Sun, and Hong (2019) provide conditions required for first-order convergence, while Staib et al. (2019) discuss second-order convergence.
+Importantly, computation time per iteration does not increase with the sample size, allowing for convergence even with very large-scale data (Bottou et al., 2018).

 When $\boldsymbol{\xi}_t$ are FNN parameters, an algorithm called backpropagation (BP) is used to efficiently compute the gradient estimator in equation~\ref{eq:5}.
 BP is an application of the chain rule of calculus and is a special case of reverse mode automatic differentiation (Linnainmaa, 1970).
-Goodfellow, Bengio, and Courville (2016) provide a detailed discussion of BP.
+Goodfellow et al. (2016) provide a detailed discussion of BP.